 <div class="entry"> <?php the_content(); ?> </div>

-Your can put your Adsense code before or after your post by adding the following code above or below the aforementioned code segment.
+You can put your Adsense code before or after your post by adding the following code above or below the above code segment.

 <div style="float:right;padding-bottom:7px;padding-top:17px;"> Your Adsense Code Here </div>